Pool Care Guide

 High pH

-At pH 7.8, only about 20% of the chlorine is in its active sanitizing form — so a 2 ppm reading can deliver less power than 0.4 ppm at correct pH.
+At pH 7.8, only about 20% of chlorine is in its active sanitizing form — so a 2 ppm reading can deliver less power than 0.4 ppm at correct pH.

 03 / Flow